[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

 The Administrative Intern is a temporary position designed to allow persons who have received a Masters degree the experience of real-world administrative management in the public sector.
-The employee may be assigned to any county government department and may even rotate between departments.
+The employee may be assigned to any government department and may even rotate between departments.
 The Personnel Department will work with the employee to determine specific projects, job duties, and responsibilities, based on the interests and career choice of the employee.
 However, regardless of the assigned department, the employee will have the opportunity to assume diverse management-level responsibilities, work on upper-level research and development projects, and perform a number of duties in his or her chosen field.
 The work is completed under the supervision of the director of the department in which the employee will be working.
 The position may require interaction with a variety of individuals, organizations, departments, and governments, depending upon project opportunities.
 Does related work as required.

 TYPICAL WORK ACTIVITIES